-JAMB monitoring UTME through CCTV cameras – official - Nigeria Today
+Jamb Monitoring UTME Through CCTV Cameras – Official - Nigeria Today

 JAMB Registrar Ishaq Oloyede said recently that 1.736 million candidates registered for the 2017 UTME, signifying a sharp rise in people seeking university admission when compared with the 1,272,284 candidates that wrote the test in 2016.
 (NAN)

-The post JAMB monitoring UTME through CCTV cameras – official appeared first on The Nation Nigeria.
+The post Jamb Monitoring UTME Through CCTV Cameras – Official appeared first on leadership.ng.

 Do you something awesome to share with the world?
 Click here to share